aislan-michel/my-dotnet-template/README.md

 ## My dotnet template

-this script initialized git repository and creates an simple arch .net apps
+this script initialized git repository and creates an simple template for .net apps

 ### requirements